arjunkalburgi/2022/src/routes/writing/2017-11-03_self-mental-health-care.md

 Self mental health care

-> Hey pretty boy, time to check in <3

 1. Any insecurity in particular consistently coming to mind?
 2. What did I do this week that made me feel happy/fulfilled/proud?
 3. Tell me about what a value you want to do better with?